BharatSahAIyak/whitelabel-bot/README.md

 After setting up and running the application, you can access it at http://localhost:3000 (or the port specified in your environment variables).
 Follow the on-screen instructions to interact with the Kisai Bot.
 ![image](https://github.com/user-attachments/assets/b2583cd2-5180-47fc-b2e2-2fedfb229dae)

+## Working

+This project uses [socket](https://socket.io/docs/v4/tutorial/introduction) connections to send and receive messages.
+The format used is [Xmessage](https://www.npmjs.com/package/@samagra-x/xmessage).
+Read more about how it's used in this project [here](https://github.com/BharatSahAIyak/kisai-bot/blob/dev/docs/sockets.md).

 ## Figma Link